MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 specify client-side routing rules, and add custom HTTP headers to the portals' responses for their site, expanding the possibilities for what Walrus Sites can do.

-[Migrate now](../walrus-sites/tutorial-migration.md) to take advantage of these new features!
+Migrate now to take advantage of these new features!
 The old Walrus Sites, based on Walrus Devnet, will still be available for a short time.
 However, Devnet will be wiped soon (as described below), so it is recommended to migrate as soon as possible.

 ## Discontinuation of Walrus Devnet

 The previous Walrus Devnet instance is now deprecated and **will be shut down after 2024-10-31**.
 All data stored on Walrus Devnet (including Walrus Sites) will no longer be accessible at that point.
 You need to re-upload all data to Walrus Testnet if you want it to remain accessible.
-Walrus Sites also need to be migrated as described on the dedicated [migration page](../walrus-sites/tutorial-migration.md).
+Walrus Sites also need to be migrated.